AyurAstro/nasa/README.md

 - 'suicide',
 - 'wedding'.

 We are open to collecting data for your project.
-Suggest new topics and languages, etc., [here](https://www.ayurastro.com/contact.html#/).
+Suggest new topics and languages, *etc.*, [here](https://www.ayurastro.com/contact.html#/).

 All text copyrights are held within the article urls.